bbondy/brianbondy.node/src/public/markdown/books.markdown

 ## The books and year that I read them

+- Endure: Mind, Body, and the Curiously Elastic by Alex Hutchinson (Read in 2019)
+- Peace Is Every Step by Thich Nhat Hanh (Read in 2019)
+- Switch: How to Change Things When Change Is Hard by Chip Heath and Dan Heath (Read in 2019)
 - Masters of Doom by David Kushner (Read in 2019)
 - Talking to Strangers by Malcolm Gladwell (Read in 2019)
 - North by Scott Jurek, Jenny Jurek (Read in 2019)